AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **Error Messages:**

 * Unknown prefix error if you use prefixes other than `n/`, `p/`, `e/`, `a/`, `t/`
-* Invalid name keywords if names contain non-alphabetic characters
+* Invalid name keywords if names contain non-acceptable characters (Acceptable: alphanumeric characters, spaces, hyphens, apostrophes, slashes)

 **Related:** [Listing all persons](#414-listing-all-persons-list-or-ls), [Listing by course](#425-listing-persons-in-a-course-list-ccourse_code)